-As I review the working title, it sounds like a trio of clients from a Red Light District, doesn’t it?
+As I review the working title, it sounds like three clients from a Red Light District, doesn’t it?

 I just wanted a short title that would be memorable and I think it works 🙂

 In 1926 a small group of people put together a family reunion and decided they would document their family history.

 It was a massive project taken up by a smaller group of novices a year later.
 They took notes of recollections from the oldest members amongst them, as well as many neighbours and close friends.
 They went to cemeteries and churches and copied everything they found.

 By 1965-66, notes were mass produced privately with a hand-crank Gestetner machine, and each copy sold for the amount it took to cover the papers and copying costs to make more.

 Within this collection, the first two pages explained the processes used to reach the decision of cataloguing the Family, and a “Time Capsule Challenge” addressed to future descendants to fill the empty holes and gaps of the Founding Generations.

 But, what the challenge actually did was turn the research notes into a living document that would forever be in transition and change.

 As the years passed, the Family prospered throughout the country, across the continent and over the seas, and a chosen few chronicled their immediate branches, but, the original “Time Capsule Challenge” went unanswered.